mddazure/ipv6-web-app/README.md

 [Azure Front Door](https://learn.microsoft.com/en-us/azure/frontdoor/front-door-overview) is an application delivery network with built-in CDN, SSL offload, WAF, and routing capabilities.
 It provides a single, unified frontend distributed across Microsoft’s edge network.
 Azure Front Door natively supports IPv6 connectivity.

 For applications that have users worldwide, Front Door offers advantages:
-- **Global Anycast Endpoint:** Provides anycast IP addresses accessible from multiple edge locations with automatic AAAA DNS record support for IPv6 clients.
+- **Global Anycast Endpoint:** Provides anycast IPv4 and IPv6 addresses, advertised out of all edge locations, with automatic A and AAAA DNS record support.
+- **IPv4 and IPv6 origin support**: Azure Front Door supports both IPv4 and IPv6 origins (i.e. backends), both within Azure and externally (i.e. accessible over the internet).
-- **Simplified DNS:** Custom domains can be mapped using CNAME records, with IPv6 support handled automatically.
+- **Simplified DNS:** Custom domains can be mapped using CNAME records.
 - **Layer-7 Routing:** Supports path-based routing and automatic backend health detection.
 - **Edge Security:** Includes DDoS protection and optional WAF integration.

-Azure Front Door does not support IPv6 origins (i.e. backends) at the time of this writing in October 2025.
-While Front Door itself is dual-stack and accepts client traffic over IPv4 and IPv6, the origin must be publicly accessible via IPv4, or be reachable over Private Link integration.
-Front Door preserves the client's source IP address in the X-Forwarded-For,
+Front Door enables "cross-IP version" scenario's: a client can connect to the Front Door front-end over IPv6, and then Front Door can connect to an IPv4 origin.
+Conversely, an IPv4-only client can retrieve content from an IPv6 backend via Front Door.

+Front Door preserves the client's source IP address in the X-Forwarded-For header.

 #### Private Link Integration